Weekend Reading – What it takes to retire early, investing lessons learned, rising home prices and more #moneystuff

-Cut The Crap Investing was curious about what it takes to retire early.
+What does it take to retire early?
 My take?
 A healthy income coupled with a very high savings rate, with a nice dose of frugality will do the trick.
-To Dale’s point: “….how hard you might want to go at those areas is up to you…” Your discipline and commitment will determine success.

 Jon Chevreau shared how Canadians are being impacted by rising home prices.
 Are you being impacted by rising home prices?
 Are you benefitting?
 Are you being priced-out?
 Do tell…

 Million Dollar Journey answered a reader question about a low-income senior – whether they should use the TFSA or the RRSP for investing.
 When in doubt, go TFSA.
 Why?
 “Because RRSP withdrawals count as income, which will impact GIS benefits for low-income seniors.
 TFSA withdrawals, on the other hand, do not count as income and are not government benefit tested (for now).”